myspc-development/art-test/docs/event-chat-codex.md

 ## Shortcode

 Insert `[ap_event_chat id="123"]` on any page to display the chat widget.
-The included `ap-event-chat.js` script polls the REST endpoint every few seconds and submits messages via AJAX.
+The included `ap-event-chat.js` script polls the REST endpoint at regular intervals, scheduling each new request only after the previous one completes.
+Messages are still submitted via AJAX.